chrishouse/chris-dot-house/_posts/2016-03-01-jekyll-building-a-simple-archive-page.md

 </section>
 {% endraw %}{% endhighlight %}

-What we're doing here is using an `if` statement to check if the value of `currentDate` is equal to the value of a variable called `myDate`, *which we haven't declared yet*.
-Since `myDate` hasn't been declared yet, we know that this statement will evaluate to *false*, at least the first time through the loop.
+What we're doing here is using an `if` statement to check if the value of `currentDate` is not equal to the value of a variable called `myDate`, *which we haven't declared yet*.
+Since `myDate` hasn't been declared yet, we know that this statement will evaluate to *true* and the code inside will get executed, at least the first time through the loop.

 {% highlight markdown %}
 {% raw %}